EVTC Iron Condor Strategy

 What is a iron condor on EVTC?

 A iron condor on EVTC is the iron condor strategy applied to EVTC (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With EVTC stock trading near $23.62, the strikes shown on this page are snapped to the nearest listed EVTC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EVTC stock at $31.48 on the most recent close, the strikes shown on this page are snapped to the nearest listed EVTC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are EVTC iron condor max profit and max loss calculated?